saschadoemer/agrirouter-protobuf-toolset/README.md

 #### Command line client

-You can run the client by downloading the latest RELEASE | [SNAPSHOT](https://oss.sonatype.org/content/repositories/snapshots/de/saschadoemer/agrirouter/protobuf-client-commandline) and execute `java -jar protobuf-client-commandline-X.X.X.jar` for the latest release and `java -jar protobuf-client-commandline-X.X.X-SNAPSHOT.jar` for the latest snapshot.
+You can run the client by downloading the latest RELEASE | [SNAPSHOT](https://oss.sonatype.org/content/repositories/snapshots/de/saschadoemer/agrirouter/protobuf-client-commandline) and execute `java -jar arts-cli-X.X.X.jar` for the latest release and `java -jar arts-cli-X.X.X-SNAPSHOT.jar` for the latest snapshot.

 _Requirements_